-This is a popular saying that warns against the dangers of expecting previous trends to continue.
+This piece of advice warns against the dangers of expecting previous trends to continue.

-When picking stocks and other investments, we tend to focus on their past performances.
+When we are picking stocks and other investments, we tend to focus on their past performances.
 Has the price been steadily increasing?
 Is there a clear upward trend on the chart?

-Unfortunately, many investors will use trends all by themselves.
+Unfortunately, many retail investors will only look at the trend.
 In other words, they will look at the recent price action instead of doing any meaningful due diligence.

-I mean, why spend hours researching a company when I can just look at the 5 year chart?
+I mean, why spend hours researching a company when you can just look at the 5-year chart?

-The problem with this approach is that all trends end.
+The problem with this “strategy” is that all trends end.

 The trend is your friend, until it isn’t.

 Basically, “the trend is your friend” until it suddenly decides to leave you on some random Thursday afternoon.